• Skip to primary navigation

 An easy way to open Registry Editor on a Windows computer is by running the “regedit” command.

-Right-click on the Start button and click on Run.
-In the Run Command window, type regedit and click on OK.
+2. On the Run Command screen, type regedit and click on OK.

 Open Registry Editor Using Run Command